ABOUT US

 Born and raised in South Carolina, Ellen is the fourteenth member of her family to attend Coker College (now Coker University) where she was a pre-med major.
 After the death of her beloved father, and in the months following the earth-shattering events of 9/11, Ellen reevaluated her plans for the future.

-Ellen needed a change, a fresh perspective and a new environment where she could be further challenged to learn and grow.
-Seeing how fragile and short life can be, Ellen knew she needed to spread her wings and do what she could to live life to the fullest.
+Ellen needed a change, after seeing how fragile life can be.
 Graduating a semester early, Ellen ventured north to Cape Cod and began working at The May Institute in Harwich as a Behavior Program Specialist.
 There, she trained and supervised the residential staff, while working closely with autistic children, creating Individual Education Plans (IEP) for each child, along with teaching them important life skills.
 Ellen had a gift for creating personalized, custom programs to fit the specific needs of her clients; and this made her stand out.
-Through the May Institute and Ellen’s exemplary performance, compassion and dedication, she was recruited to work for a family, performing all duties as they related to their child’s medical, nutritional, social and overall health and well-being needs.
+Through the May Institute and Ellen’s exemplary performance, compassion, and dedication, she was recruited to work for a family, performing all duties as they related to their child’s medical, nutritional, social and overall health and well-being needs.
 Working with this incredible non-verbal, brain-injured child with many special needs would also bring Ellen to New Jersey, where she and the family relocated so that Ellen could continue providing their child with her unparalleled care.

 Ellen dedicated herself to this child and helped him in ways that his parents could never have dreamed.
-Ellen’s commitment was unwavering.
-She also learned of the benefits of stem cell therapy, which was becoming an experimental treatment in the United States at the time.
+Ellen’s commitment was unwavering and at this time she also learned of the benefits of stem cell therapy, which was becoming an experimental treatment in the United States at the time.

 Being devoted and constantly seeking the highest level of understanding around her client’s medical needs and care, Ellen was introduced to “The Institutes for the Achievement of Human Potential” (IAHP) where she successfully completed their course on brain health.
 Impressed by the course and learning even more about the significant impact nutrition and the development of sound body movement and exercise play in overall health, Ellen committed to also changing her own lifestyle.